 The preclinical developmental stage generally involves laboratory evaluations of drug chemistry, formulation and stability, as well as studies to evaluate the molecule's toxicity in animals, which support subsequent clinical testing.
 The conduct of preclinical studies is subject to federal regulations and requirements, including GLP regulations.
 The sponsor must submit the results of the preclinical studies, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
 Prior to beginning the first clinical trial with a product candidate in the United States, a sponsor must submit an IND to the FDA.
 An IND is a request for authorization from the FDA to administer an investigational new drug product to humans.
 The central focus of an IND submission is on the general investigational plan and the protocol(s) for clinical studies.
 The IND also includes results of animal and in vitro studies assessing the toxicology, pharmacokinetics, pharmacology, and pharmacodynamic characteristics of the product; chemistry, manufacturing, and controls information; and any available human data or literature to support the use of the investigational product.
 Some long-term preclinical testing, such as animal tests of effects on reproduction and carcinogenicity, may continue after the IND is submitted.
 An IND must become effective before human clinical trials may begin.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30- day time period, raises safety concerns or questions about the proposed clinical trial.
 In such a case, the IND may be placed on clinical hold and the IND sponsor and the FDA must resolve any outstanding concerns or questions before the clinical trial can begin.
-Clinical holds also may be imposed by the FDA authorization to begin a clinical trial.
+Clinical holds also may be imposed by the FDA at any time before or during studies due to safety concerns or non-compliance.
+Submission of an IND therefore may or may not result in FDA authorization to b